curl/curl/docs/libcurl/opts/CURLOPT_IOCTLFUNCTION.md

 CURLOPT_IOCTLDATA(3) option.

 **This option is deprecated**.
 Do not use it.
-Use CURLOPT_SEEKFUNCTION(3) instead to provide seeking!
+Use CURLOPT_SEEKFUNCTION(3) instead to provide seeking.
 If CURLOPT_SEEKFUNCTION(3) is set, this parameter is ignored when seeking.

 # DEFAULT